51 Worked Examples: Fluid Flows

 noting to convert the hydrostatic head (last term) from units of inches to feet to keep the entire equation in consistent base units of lb, ft, and seconds (s).
 Evaluating the arithmetic gives

-noting that 144 lb/in is equal to 1 lb/ft
+noting that 144 lb/in is equal to 1 lb/ft.

-The 6 cm diameter water jet as shown in the figure below strikes a flat plate containing a hole of 4 cm in diameter.
-Part of the jet passes through the hole and part is deflected radially symmetrically away from the plate.
-Assume the density of water is 1,000 kg m. (a) Calculate the mass flow rate of the jet toward the plate; (b) Calculate the mass flow rate of the part of the jet that is deflected; (c) Determine the magnitude and direction of the force required to hold the plate stationary.
+As shown in the figure below, a 6 cm diameter water jet strikes a circular flat plate containing a hole with a diameter of 4 cm.
+Part of the jet passes through the hole, and the other part is deflected radially symmetrically away from the plate.
+The density of water can be assumed to be 998.23 kg m. (a) Calculate the mass flow rate of the jet toward the plate. (b) Calculate the mass flow rate of the jet’s deflected part. (c) Determine the magnitude and direction of the force required to hold the plate stationary.

 and inserting the values gives